Optimal hypersurface decision trees: Algorithms

-With these components, we can construct the incremental, crossed-hyperplane-free ancestry relation matrix generator $\mathit{\mathit{nestedCombsFA}}$.
-This is achieved by introducing a single additional line of code after line 12 of Algorithm using Algorithm \ref{alg:Update-ancestry-relation} to update all feasible nested combinations while avoiding non-feasible combinations containing crossed hyperplanes.
-The resulting modification is minimal—just one line—and the complete pseudocode is provided in Appendix \ref{subsec:Incremental-ancestry-relation}, Algorithm \ref{alg:nestedCombsFA}.
+With these components, we can construct the incremental, CH-free ancestry relation matrix generator $\mathit{\mathit{nestedCombsFA}}$.
+This is achieved by introducing a single additional line of code after line 12 of Algorithm using Algorithm \ref{alg:Update-ancestry-relation} to update all feasible nested combinations while avoiding non-feasible combinations containing CHs.
+The resulting modification is minimal—just one line—and the complete pseudo-code is provided in Appendix \ref{subsec:Incremental-ancestry-relation}, Algorithm \ref{alg:nestedCombsFA}.